bburns/LanguageModels/doc/report/Report.md

 <!-- Metrics used to measure performance of a model or result are clearly
 defined.
 Metrics are justified based on the characteristics of the problem. -->

-will use accuracy or mean error rate
--->>>see what is used in lit
+will use accuracy or mean error rate or perplexity -->>>see what is used in lit perplexity! gives rough idea of how well the model has narrowed down the possible choices - eg PPL of 250 means ~ uniform choice from 250 words

+how does this compare to accuracy though? or is accuracy too noisy in some way? eh do both

+how calculate perplexity?